mosaicnetworks/babble/docs/blockchain.rst

 We gather the transactions of all the Events from the same *Round Received* into blocks.
-When Events get assigned a *Round Received* and sorted, we package their transactions (in canonical order) into a block and produce a signature of the block's hash.
-Block signatures will be exchanged as part of the regular gossip routine and appended to their corresponding blocks as they are received from other peers.
+When Events get assigned a *Round Received* and sorted, we package their transactions (in canonical order) into a block and commit that block to the application.
+The application returns a hash of the state obtained by applying the block's transactions sequentially and we append this hash to the block's body before signing it.
+Block signatures will be exchanged as part of the regular gossip routine and appended to their corresponding blocks as they are received from other peers if they match the local block.
 Once a block has collected signatures from at least 1/3 of validators, it is deemed accepted because, by hypothesis, at least one of those signatures originates from an honest peer.

 We extend the Event data structure to contain a set of block-signatures by the Event's creator.
 Having assigned a *RoundReceived* to a set of Events and